SFU-Archives/digital-repository-utilities/README.md

 - AIS database: Custom FileMaker database used to manage information relating to accessions and AIPs.

-- Archivematica: successful Archives' main digital preservation platform.
+- Archivematica: SFU Archives' main digital preservation platform.

 - Bagger: Desktop application for validating transfer packages received by Archives.

 - Brunnhilde: Characterization tool for analyzing files transferred to Archives.

-- ClamAV: Open-source antivirus engine used to check for viruses and malware on files transferred to Archives.
+- [ClamAV](utilities/clamav.md): Open-source antivirus engine used to check for viruses and malware on files transferred to Archives.

 - ePADD: Open-source software for processing and providing access to email archives.